KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CrisisInformationSweden by Pejjo](https://github.com/Pejjo/MMM-CrisisInformationSweden)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `MMM-CrisisInformationSweden.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require("request-promise")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Cronixie by timophey](https://github.com/timophey/MMM-Cronixie)